cal-itp/data-infra/docs/analytics_examples/warehouse_tutorial.md

     COUNT(DISTINCT(stop_id)) AS n_stops

--- Primary fact table, we need this because it contains trip stop information -- for each agency on each day
+-- Primary fact table, we need this because it contains trip stop information -- for each agency on each day in the latest feed
 FROM `views.gtfs_schedule_data_feed_trip_stops_latest`

 -- Filtering for each agency